ruptz/Rup-Delivery/README.md

 - Adjust the payout ranges to balance the economy of your server.
 - Choose between the `qb-core` or `ESX` framework based on your server's setup.
 - Can change where you start the Jobs and where the vehicles spawn.
-- Can change where you deliver packages aswell.
+- Can change where you deliver packages as well.

 ## Dependencies